Ping. Ping. Ping. That’s the sound of your email arriving.

 While incorporating an updated review process and establishing priorities are important, that doesn’t mean the ping of one-off requests hitting your inbox will stop anytime soon.
 Moving each request to the next step toward completion takes thought and time, meaning projects pile up on your desk and now you’re the bottleneck.

-Using a combination of project management and field enablement tools can help you reduce the amount of projects hitting your desk by allowing those you support (sales, regional marketing, partners, remote offices, franchises) to access marketing material relevant to their region on a self-serve basis.
+Using a combination of project management and field enablement tools can help you reduce the number of projects hitting your desk by allowing those you support (sales, regional marketing, partners, remote offices, franchises) to access marketing material relevant to their region in a self-serve model.
 There are many free tools available for small to medium sized organizations, and if you’re supporting a large organization, more robust solutions with an associated cost.
-Thanks to powerful features and integrations, most platforms can be tailored to the needs of your team.
+Thanks to powerful features and integrations, most platforms can be tailored to fit the needs of your team.

 Need pre-approved banner ads or emails that can be modified locally?
-Marketing customization software allows you to deliver assets to requestors on their schedule with the ability to edit as needed.
+Digital asset management software allows you to provide assets to requestors 24/7, that they can edit as needed while remaining brand compliant.

 Did your boss request that you provide a report on the ROI of the email campaign that ran last quarter?
 A good marketing automation system is capable of providing reports with differing date ranges that show where conversions are happening that translate into revenue.

-Giving those you support the freedom to get the materials they need without going through you or your department means less one-off requests hitting your inbox and an improved experience for the field teams.
-Moving out of an “order-taking” mindset allows you to spend more time on building your marketing strategy and less time sifting through your inbox.
+Giving those you support the freedom to get the marketing collateral they need without going through you or your department means fewer one-off requests hitting your inbox and an improved experience for the field teams.
+Moving out of an “order-taking” mindset allows you to spend more time building your marketing strategy and less time sifting through your inbox.